anzax/dockashell/README.md

 Use `write_trace` to store notes and `read_traces` to query previous entries.

+Trace sessions rotate automatically when there are more than four hours between entries.
+The timeout can be changed in `~/.dockashell/config.json` using `logging.traces.session_timeout` (e.g. `"2h"`).

 ## 🔌 MCP Client Integration

 Add to your MCP client configuration: